 “Provide your cat with fresh water every day.
 Cats prefer to drink away from their food.
 This is a natural behavior in the wild to avoid drinking water potentially contaminated with the dead prey.
 Place several water sources in different locations within the home.
 Consider glass bowls as they do not retain a smell like plastic and cats do like to see the water level in their bowls.
 Shallow, wide bowls are preferred to respect their sensitive whiskers.
 Some cats like to drink from a moving source so a water fountain may be beneficial.” source

-For a serving of dry or dehydrated cat food they will eat right away, you can soak these in a couple of tablespoons of water to make a soup.
+For a serving of dry or dehydrated cat food they will eat right away, you can soak these in a couple of tablespoons of water or bone broth to make a soup.
 Dry food that's been wet will go bad very quickly, so a small amount is best if your cat likes to graze.

 Cats may like to drink catnip tea.
 Don't leave the catnip in the water, because cats may avoid water that looks dirty.
 You may find them trying to paw the catnip out of the way for drinking.
 So it's best to steep the catnip and then strain.
-You can also use peppermint tea bags.
-Just 30 seconds of steeping in cold water will make a difference in the taste of the water for a cat.

 An example with one grazer cat.
 I want to discourage grazing, so I put out the food, and when she's finished I cover the bowl and put it in the fridge.
 I microwave for 4-6 seconds when I reserve so it's not cold.
 Sometimes I will use the toaster oven at 130F (54C), and the smell drives her crazy.
 This works if you are around, so you can give her food when she asks for more.
 This is also a good way to teach her tricks, since you control the reward.
 It also negates the need for any of the following motion detection, microchip detection, or timer food bowls in the following sections.